 1-6 pm at The Great Hall at Cooper Union

 Reflecting upon the monographs, history and theory books, edited volumes, essays, and compilations that comprise our libraries and bookstores, one wonders: which architecture books have we produced that constitute the foundations of our contemporaneity?

-Architecture Books / Yet to be Written / 1982-2017-2052 asks seminal voices in the discipline and profession to examine the recent history of architecture and book production.
-Each speaker will select and present a book published over the last thirty five years that is fundamental to the understanding of contemporary architecture culture, as well as a “book yet to be written.”
+Architecture Books / Yet to be Written / 1982-2017-2052 asked seminal voices in the discipline and profession to examine the recent history of architecture and book production.
+Each speaker selected and presented a book published over the last thirty five years that is fundamental to the understanding of contemporary architecture culture, as well as a “book yet to be written.”

 Sunday, September 24th, 2017

 1-2 pm at MoMA PS1

 Alexandra Cunningham and Eva Franch moderated a series of presentations by emerging and established architects and critics to kick off the series of ongoing events leading up to the New York Architecture Book Fair.